Swollen Lymph Nodes

 - What are lymph nodes?

-- Where are the lymph nodes located in the body?
+- Where are the lymph nodes located in the body (pictures)?

-- What are the causes of swollen lymph nodes?
+- What are the inflammatory diseases, cancers, and other conditions cause swollen lymph nodes?

 - What are the symptoms of swollen lymph nodes?